-Item Function 1 Effective values of RMS voltage and current 2 Instantaneous value cursor; change values with the cursor using the ◀ and ▶ buttons 3 Instantaneous value of the signals at the intersection of the cursor and the graphs t: time relative to the start of the period (expressed in milliseconds) V: instantaneous phase-to-neutral voltage A: instantaneous phase-to-neutral current
+Item Function 1 Instantaneous value cursor; change values with the cursor using the ◀ and ▶ buttons 2 Effective values of RMS voltage and current 3 Instantaneous value of the signals at the intersection of the cursor and the graphs t: time relative to the start of the period (expressed in milliseconds) VN: instantaneous neutral voltage AN: instantaneous neutral current

 NOTE: Filters L1, L2, and L3 display the current and voltage in phases 1, 2, and 3, respectively.
+The screen is identical to the one displayed for the neutral.